 The flowers form in a compact, pyramid shape cluster at the end of the branches.
 The small 5-parted flowers are greenish-yellow with a red center, which is ring of nectaries.
 The five stamens are yellow and are clustered around the style.
 Most plants contain only male or female flowers, thus only the female plants will produce seeds, although some plants may have both flowers.

 Names: The velvet like hairy fuzz on new growth, like on a stag's horn, is the basis for the common name.
 The genus Rhus, is derived from the old Greek name for Sumac - rhous.
-The species name, hirta, refers to the hairy roughness.
-In previous times the classification was Rhus typhina L. The author name of the plant classification - ‘Sudw.', refers to George Bishop Sudworth (1864-1927) American Botanist, founder of the Society of American Foresters, Chief Dendrologist of the U.S. Forest Service, and whose most noted publication is A Check List of the Forest Trees of the United States.
-He updated the work of '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The currently accepted species name, typhina, is a obscure reference.
+In previous years the species name hirta was used which word refers to hairy roughness.
+But all the major authorities including USDA and the Minnesota Herbarium now use typhina.
+The author name of the plant classification - 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There are three sumacs in the Garden - Compare: Smooth Sumac, (R. glabra) which does not have hair on the twigs and has spots on the twigs.
 Fragrant Sumac (R. aromatica ) has much different leaves and flowers.